18th Century Painting

 At the time of the Vedutists, Giovanni Battista Tiepolo specializes in religious painting.
 He takes as models his great Venetian predecessors including Tintoretto and Veronese.
 His personal style is theatrical and overloaded, typical of the rococo taste.

-On January 29 in New York, Sotheby's sells a monumental altarpiece painted by Tiepolo in 1735, oil on canvas 246 x 156 cm, lot 61.
-The article published on December 4 by the auction house announces an estimate in excess of $ 15M.
+On January 29, 2020, Sotheby's sold for $ 17.3M a monumental altarpiece painted by Tiepolo in 1735, oil on canvas 246 x 156 cm, lot 61.
+Please watch the video shared by the auction house.
+The image is shared by Wikimedia.

 The theme is a Madonna of the Rosary with Angels.
 The simple and effective composition, unusual for the artist, and the liveliness of the colors remind Titian, and the attitude is mannerist.